dsvjetl/react-redux-tanstack-msw-js-starter/README.md

 Follow the prompts to auto-generate boilerplate files for the React components:

-1. Navigate with terminal to the wanted directory.
+1. Navigate to the desired directory using the terminal.

 2. Run the following command: